Miss Belgium: Television

 In 1993, the election of Miss Belgium debuted on television.
-Since then the election was broadcoasted every year.
+Since then, the election was broadcast every year.

 In 2002 and 2003, VTM aired the docuseries Miss België, achter de schermen about the candidates and the preparation for the election show.
 In 2008, when the show was moved to broadcoaster VT4, a new docusoap Wie wordt Miss België 2008 aired.

 Books

 In 1999, Miss Belgium-organiser Cécile Muller wrote a book about her 30 year experience of the contest and the 600 girls she guided.

 In 2007 a book Een leven als Miss België was released.
 It included a timeline about the contest, interviews of 15 ex-winners and the diary of Miss Belgium 2007, Annelien Coorevits.